 Q: Is Bethesda a residential facility?
 Will my child be staying at Bethesda?

 Bethesda is not a residential facility.
-It is a freestanding, nonprofit agency devoted solely to helping children and families heal the trauma of childhood sexual abuse.
+It is a nonprofit agency devoted solely to helping children and families heal from the trauma of childhood sexual abuse.

 Q: What do I do if I suspect a child has been abused?

 If you suspect abuse, contact your local Child Welfare Services office, the 24-hour, Oklahoma Child Abuse Hotline, the Department of Human Services and/or your Police department.
 If you believe a child is in immediate danger, please call 911 or your local police department first.